 If your attempts to resolve the dispute are not successful, commercial mediation using an outside agency will be your next step.
-Organisations like Acas can offer your business commercial-mediation services.
+Organisations like ACAS can offer your business commercial-mediation services.
 You should be aware that commercial mediation services offer a number of potential outcomes to your dispute.

 Your business can use commercial mediation to arrive at conciliation.
 Conciliation is a form of commercial mediation, but the mediator will not impose any settlement on you or your employee.
-Commercial mediation can also mean that the third party mediator (Acas) representatives for instance) can make recommendations to solve the dispute.
+Commercial mediation can also mean that the third party mediator (ACAS) representatives for instance) can make recommendations to solve the dispute.
 You or your employee does not have to accept these recommendations.

 It is critical to ensure you have qualified legal representation when dealing with disputes within your business.
 Solicitors that have experience and training in employment law are essential.
 Disputes can badly disrupt your business.
 Use your solicitor to help you resolve your dispute quickly and efficiently.
 For further information, see our page on what sort of disputes is mediation suitable for.